ZANELE MUHOLI AND JANE GILES ARE AWARDED AT THE KRASZNA-KRAUSZ BOOK AWARDS 2019

 The 2019 Moving Image Book Award will be judged by Karen Alexander, Senior Tutor of Curating Contemporary Art, Royal College of Art, James Bell, Features Editor, Sight & Sound Magazine and Dr. Tamar Jeffers McDonald, Reader in Film Studies, University of Kent.

-Books are judged on their content, presentation, texture, quality and design and the panel will be looking for the best original works published over the last 12 months.
+Books are judged on their content, presentation, texture, quality and design and the panel are looking for the best original works published over the last 12 months.
 In the opinion of the judges, winning books should make a significant contribution to the scholarship, history, research, criticism, science or conservation in the fields of photography or the moving image.

 Previous judges have been drawn from the worlds of fine art, photography, film, galleries, museums, academia and publishing.
 Names of previous judges can be found here.